orcfax/docs/editorialGuide.md

 An en dash should be used to connect smaller grammatical units such as words, numbers, or to illustrate a range.

->Example:
+> Example:
 >
->* on-chain
+> -   on-chain
->* between 1-10
+> -   between 1-10

 Usage Example: This is an example of a PhoneGap client – which uses the Big Widget to run – and does x, y, and z.

 Use dashes cautiously and consider whether commas or parentheses would work just as well.
 We always emphasize short, succinct sentences.